Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Is the Cushie Modular Sofa Bed comfortable enough for regular sleeping?

-Yes, it held up best in our sit-to-sleep routines because the support stack felt more like a bed than a thin pull-out layer, and the surface stayed stable through posture changes.
+Yes.
+It held up best in our sit-to-sleep routines because the support stack felt more like a real bed than a thin pull-out layer, and the surface stayed steady as we changed positions through the night.

 Is the Snuggle better as a sofa or as a guest bed?